How to create an instance

 In the example above, we got the following interfaces inside the instance:

-• enp0s3 — the default interface, that the instance can use to reach the outside world and which Multipass uses to communicate with the instance;
+• enp0s3 - The default interface, that the instance can use to reach the outside world and that Multipass uses to communicate with the instance.

-• enp0s8 — the interface that is connected to en0 on the host and which is automatically configured;
+• enp0s8 - The interface that is connected to en0 on the host and that is automatically configured.

 Routing